project-chip/connectedhomeip/docs/silabs/wifi/DIC_Wi-Fi.md

 # Matter Wi-Fi Direct Internet Connectivity
 -  Direct Internet Connectivity (DIC) is a silabs only feature to connect matter devices to proprietary cloud solutions(AWS,GCP,APPLE ...) directly.
 As such, a Matter Wi-Fi device must support connecting locally on the Matter Fabric, via IPv6, and connecting to the Internet via IPv4.
 -  Matter devices can be controlled by chip-tool or controller and the respective status of the attribute modified will be published to the cloud.
--  Remote user can install the cloud specific application to get the notifiction on the attribute status.
+-  Remote user can install the cloud specific application to get the notification on the attribute status.

 ## Feature Design
 ![Silicon Labs - DIC design](./images/END_to_END_FLOW.png)